-Of all the cities I’ve visited Singapore is definitely one of my favourites.
-I’ll never forget the day I walked the streets without wearing my glasses (I’m short-sighted) and convinced myself that I wasn’t seeing clearly when I saw a boat atop of a skyscraper! there is so much to do in Singapore that I could easily stay there longer.
+Of all the cities I've visited Singapore is definitely one of my favourites.
+I'll never forget the day I walked the streets without wearing my glasses (I'm short-sighted) and convinced myself that I wasn't seeing clearly when I saw a boat atop of a skyscraper! there is so much to do in Singapore that I could easily stay there longer.
 Here is a post, originally published by IHG outlining the main things that you need to know when visiting Singapore.
 You can find the original article here.
 I'd also recommend visiting this post for suggestions on a one day itinerary to Singapore.

 Modern, prosperous and dynamic, Singapore is a global hub for finance, high-tech industry and international trade.
 If you’re visiting on holiday, it’s a shopper’s haven and a foodie’s dream, with gleaming malls and a legendary food scene that takes in everything from Chinese, Malay and Indian street food to sophisticated fine-dining restaurants.

 If you’ve an urge to explore, you can discover the island’s multicultural heritage in Chinatown, Little India, Kampong Glamand the grand colonial buildings of the Civic District.
 You’ll also find plenty of beachside activities, rainforest parks, a thriving arts scene and 21st-century attractions like Gardens By The Bay.